-One of the most exciting things about working with research is exploring the different kinds of currency you can create, and exploring where you perform within that new space.
+One of the most exciting things about working with research on real listeners is the exploring the different kinds of currency you can create, and exploring where you perform within that new space.
 Anybody that has shuffled up their questionnaire with a new type of question bank or switched consulting companies knows what I’m talking about.

-The online world presents us with a plethora of new metrics and KPIs, and while not quite as dynamic as they were initially, they are still evolving and changing.
-Being in tune not only with what those numbers actually mean, but also continually reviewing your interpretation of those numbers is essential to building a successful product.
+The online world presents us with a plethora of new metrics and KPIs.
+Not quite as dynamic as they were initially, they are still evolving and changing.
+You have to be in tune and know what those numbers actually mean.
+Furthermore, continually review your interpretation of those listening numbers as it is essential to build a successful product.
 Remember when you used to measure your website by pageviews?
 That has been replaced by click rates, hits, bounce rates, and so on – rightfully so!
-We understand more about how online behavior works than we used to.
+We understand more about how online listener behavior works than we used to.

 Leaning to Count

 Historically, radio-industry metrics have either been largely based on image and recall (diary or CATI), or subject to volatile swings due to panel sizes (PPM).
-Both methods do have something in common: they use a number of clean-up measures to make the data more uniform and more reliable.
+Both methods do have something in common.
+They use a number of clean-up measures to make the listener data more uniform and more reliable.

 Trim the Trash

 Cleaning up the online listening numbers turns out to be just as much of a chore as it was with more traditional research.
 One of the first things we discovered in the early years of RadioAnalyzer was that not every connection is a real listener, and not even every real listener should be counted when you are trying to measure content impact on the air.
 Drilling down to the listeners that matter is an essential part of getting a useful read on your listener habits.